-I am a researcher at the intersection of peace and conflict studies, international politics, and international political sociology.
+I am a researcher at the intersection of peace and conflict studies and international politics.
 I am broadly interested in (conflictive) internationalised processes of change, (transitional) justice, and the production and circulation of knowledge and ideas.
 I mostly work with interpretive research approaches and collect original data through qualitative methods, such as interviews and (participant) observation.

-I am currently a research group leader at the INTERACT Center for Interdisciplinary Peace and Conflict Research at Freie Universität Berlin.
-Previously, I was A.SK Social Science Fellow in the Global Governance Unit at the WZB Berlin Social Science Center and a Research Associate at the Center for Conflict Studies, University of Marburg.
-I am also involved in the SEPAD project at Lancaster University.
+I am currently heading the research group ‘Transnational Conflicts’ at the INTERACT Center for Interdisciplinary Peace and Conflict Research at Freie Universität Berlin and am one of the co-speakers of the working group ‘Violent Orders’ of the German Political Science Association.
+Before joining the FU, I was A.SK Social Science Fellow in the Global Governance Unit at the WZB Berlin Social Science Center and a Research Associate at the Center for Conflict Studies, University of Marburg.

 My academic work informs policy advice for federal ministries, political foundations and development agencies, and I am occasionally interviewed for print, online or broadcast media.
 My writing for the broader public, in English and German, has for example been published in The Washington Post‘s Monkey Cage or Internationale Politik.